 “In addition to removing the “view image” button, Google has also removed the “search by image” button that appeared when you opened up a photo, too.
 This change isn’t quite as big, however.
 You’ll still be able to do a reverse image search by dragging the image to the search bar, and Google will still display related images when you click on a search result.
 The button may have been used by people to find un-watermarked versions of images they were interested in, which is likely part of why Google pulled it.” says The Verge

-While the update was found helpful by many creators, the users didn’t find it quite helpful as viewing an image would require few more clicks thereby degrading the user experience.
+While the update was found helpful by many creators, the users didn’t find it quite helpful as viewing an image would require few more clicks and “How to save images from Google image search” was a question for everyone for which they ahd to website the website and save the image thereby degrading the user experience.
 What if the website is full on annoying Ads?
 As soon as the update was announced, it was time for the developers to find the solution.
 So let’s check out how you can get the old “View Image” option back without any hassle.

-Joshua B, the developer of a browser extension has developed an extension “View Image” which restores the “View Image” and “Search by image” buttons back into Google Image Search.
+Joshua B, the developer of a browser extension has developed an “View Image” extension which restores the “View Image” and “Search by image” buttons back into Google Picture Search.
 While we don’t recommend installing new browser extension, the developer has also published the source code of this extension making it Open Source.
-Looking at the codes, we didn’t find any traces of sessions tracking or adwares.
+Looking at the codes, we didn’t find any traces of sessions tracking or adware.

 You can get this extension for Firefox and Chrome: